neeemu/cleardemo/README.md

 ***Manifests (params/config)***

-The manifests contain the parameters that are required by the modules, seperated by resource. \
+The manifests contain the parameters that are required by the modules, seperated by resource.
+They follow the same pattern for every resource. \

+*site.tf*

 The site.tf contains the information for terraform init, such as azurerm version, Terraform version and remote state storage account. \
 It is configured to give each manifest it's own state file.
-In the past I have had a state file per instance of a resource but I couldn't remember how to do this in the time i had! \
+In the past I have had a state file per instance of a resource but I couldn't remember how to do this in the time i had!

+*resource-name*
+This file contains the variable names and values expected by the module, as well as the path to the source of the module (either local or remote url)